houqb/SPNet/README.md

 ### Usage

-Before training your own models, we recommend you to refer to the usage intruction described [here](https://github.com/hszhao/semseg).
+Before training your own models, we recommend you to refer to the instructions described [here](https://github.com/hszhao/semseg).
 Then, you need to update the dataset paths in the configuration files.

 Four GPUs with at least 11G memory on each are required for synchronized training.
-[PyTorch](https://pytorch.org/get-started/locally/) and [Apex](https://github.com/NVIDIA/apex) are required for Sync-BN support.
+[PyTorch](https://pytorch.org/get-started/locally/) (>=1.0.1) and [Apex](https://github.com/NVIDIA/apex) are required for Sync-BN support.
 For apex, just follow the "Quick Start" part to install it.

 For pretrained models, you can download them from here ([resnet50](https://hangzh.s3.amazonaws.com/encoding/models/resnet50-25c4b509.zip) and [resnet101](https://hangzh.s3.amazonaws.com/encoding/models/resnet101-2a57e44d.zip)).
 Then, create a new folder "pretrained" and put the pretrained models in it.